Because sound travels through any medium, including water, it would make sense for microphones to be waterproof.

 Sometimes we need (or just want) to record underwater or in the rain.
 In these cases, choosing a waterproof or water-resistant microphone is a great idea.
 But if not, improving water resistance is paramount.

 Microphones have been encased in plastic bags to make them “waterproof.”
 This technique is best used with inexpensive passive dynamic microphones.
 In case of a tear in the plastic, we do not want to fry the electronics or an expensive microphone.

 This plastic bag technique can be extended to other bag materials (non-lubricated condoms are a popular choice) and waterproof containers that can host microphone(s).
 Though these setups will effectively waterproof a mic, they do so at the expense of sound quality.
 The acoustics within these protective layers are poor and put a barrier between the sound wave and the microphone.

 Will heat damage a microphone?
-High and low temperatures can cause damage to the electronics (particularly tube electronics) and to the capsules of microphones.
-Too much heat from the environment or from the heater of tubes in tube mics will slowly damage the diaphragm and some electronics of the microphone.
+High and low temperatures can cause damage to the electronics (particularly tube electronics) and the capsules of microphones.
+Too much heat from the environment or the heater of tubes in tube mics will slowly damage the diaphragm and some microphone electronics.

 Why are outdoor microphones furry?
 Outdoor microphones are subjected to wind noise.
 This noise can be greatly reduced by using a furry windscreen (known as a dead cat) that fully encompasses the microphone, which is why you’ll often see “furry” mics outdoors.
 Wind energy that hits the fur does not cause loud vortexes required for wind noise.